replayio/devtools/docs/concepts.md

 - scopes: `Scope[]`
 - objects: `Object[]`

 This is a highest-level object from which, and through which, all of the additional details about the recording are derrived.
 A recording can be viewed as a collection of `Pause`s, where a single `Pause` exists for each JS instruction.
-(TODO explain this and how it's related to debug stepping)
+(TODO explain this and how it's related to debug stepping and `ExeecutionPoint`s)

-(in `node_modules/@recordreplay/protocol/js/protocol/Pause.d.ts`)
+(defined in `node_modules/@recordreplay/protocol/js/protocol/Pause.d.ts`, client implementation in `src/protocol/thread/pause.ts`)

 # `Frame`